HOPE PROGRAM

 If you are in acute distress or need urgent medical or psychiatric support, it may be more helpful to contact your doctor or another relevant professional first.

-You are very welcome to book a Health Assessment if you would like to explore whether this feels like the right next step for you.
+You are very welcome to book a Well-being Assessment if you would like to explore whether this feels like the right next step for you.

 You do not have to carry this alone.